Laurens256/bloktech/README.md

 # Blok tech chat feature

-Dit project is onderdeel van een matching-applicatie die uiteindelijk gevormd gaat worden.
-Het onderdeel wat ik maak is een chat-functie.
-Dit doe ik door middel van de Socket.io module voor Express.
+This project is part of a matching application that is soon to be completed.
+The part of matching application I'm making is a chat feature.
+To create this feature, I'm using the Socket.io module for Express.

 ---
-## Requirements
+## Requirements (optimal)

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+- Npm 8.3.1 or higher
+- Node 17.4.0 or higher

 ### Node
 - #### Node installation on Windows

-  Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+Go to the [official Node.js website](https://nodejs.org/) and download the installer.
-Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).
+Make sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 - #### Node installation on Ubuntu